AndreKfm/local-kubernetes-development/README.md

  - Execute script in powershell: create-pod-and-run-app.ps1 in folder src
- - Or load Visual Studio solution src\sample-project\sample-project.sln and run
+ - Or load Visual Studio solution src\sample-project\sample-project.sln and run with CTRL-F5

 ## Description